GaneshRajuGalla/Resume/README.md

   _Turbo UPI is UPI payments SDK._

   _Responsibilities_:
-    - SDK Development
+    - Led SDK development to enhance merchant apps as TPAP, improving Turbo UPI's success rate by 6-8%.
-    - Working on New Features to SDK.
+    - Developed and integrated new features into the SDK.
-    - UI Integration.
+    - UI integration to ensure a seamless user experience for merchant applications.
-    - Unit Tests.
+    - Created unit tests to ensure reliability and maintainability of the SDK.
-    - Bug Fixing.
+    - Conducted bug fixing and performance optimizations to improve the overall functionality of the SDK.

    _Stack_: UIKit, Concurrency, Network, Source Tree, Postman, Jira, Figma, GitHub, CocoaPods, X-Code 15. x.